 The college bookstores on the Sugar Grove and Aurora Downtown Campuses carry required and recommended texts for courses, as well as reference materials, study aids, educationally priced software, miscellaneous school supplies, gift items, and imprinted sportswear and glassware.
 Students now have the option to purchase a textbook new, used (when available), ebook (if available), or rent for a nominal fee (please note that a major credit card is required at the time of rental).
-Textbooks for all credit courses are also available for purchase online at bookstore.waubonsee.edu.
+Textbooks for all credit courses are also available online at www.waubonsee.edu/bookstore.

 Contact: Dickson Center, First Floor, ext.
-2908 or

-Aurora Downtown Campus, First Floor, ext.
+2908 or Aurora Downtown Campus, First Floor, ext.
 4174